 Your answer possibly lies in a WordPress multisite.
 Multisite is a WordPress feature that allows you to run a number of sites off a single WordPress installation.
 All the sites can be managed conveniently from a single dashboard by a Network Administrator.

 The best example of a multisite is WordPress.com, a multisite which hosts millions of blogs.
-A multisite comes with its own set of pros and cons, and therefore, you should enable it on your website after much careful consideration.
+Of course there are WordPress multisite pros and cons, and therefore, you should enable it on your website after much careful consideration.
 The Site Admins of the individual site cannot add/ alter plugins or themes, nor can they opt for a different hosting service provider.
 So you can see that easier management comes at the cost of reduced flexibility and independence for the individual sites.

 That being said, it makes perfect sense for a number of sites that share common resources to enable multisite.
 If all individual sites share similar functionality and use near identical themes, plugins, custom applications and server configurations, multisite is the way to go.
 However, if the sites have hugely different needs, mutisite is not a good solution for the network.